 It’s entirely possible you’ve been served or assisted by SYNNEX Corporation (NYSE:SNX) without even realizing it.

 Most noteworthy is that this company’s top and bottom lines weren’t the least bit fazed by the 2008 recession.
-This year’s 40% pullback may be largely unmerited.
+As it continues clawing its way back (with significant volatility) it looks as if last year’s 40% pullback may have been largely unmerited.

 Benchmark Electronics (BHE)